 - Make it visual: What’s the unifying factor in all of these events?
 Photos.
 Pictures are easy to produce and easy to digest.
 Sell something like software or freelancing services?
 Take screenshots of your finished products.

 - Sponsor a giveaway or promotion: Giving things away is sure to get people excited about your products.
-Contests are a proven way to boost Facebook fans and it’s easy to the information to be spread because people love free things.
-For example, our Pinterest contest increased traffic to our website and awareness about our products.
+Contests are a proven way to boost our Facebook fans, and it’s easy to the information to be spread because people love free things.
+For example, our